vnic03/myScripts/scripts/background/README.md

 ### Interval

 The interval at which the backgrounds are changed can be adjusted.
 The default interval is 45 seconds.
-To change it, modify the sleep duration in random-background.sh:
+To change it, modify the sleep duration in background.sh:

 ```bash
 sleep 45